Core Web Vitals: Why This Score is So Important (Updated for 2022!)

 We love PageSpeed Insights because anyone can use it.
 Copy and paste URLs from your website to get a free core web vitals analysis in seconds.
 Along with other metrics, you’ll be able to see the LCP, FID, and CLS metrics for each page on your website.
 From there, you can compare the real-time data to Google’s standards mentioned above.
 If your pages don’t hit the mark, you’ll need to show some TLC to improve your ranking.

 Now that you know you have a few pages (or a whole website) in need of improvement, what next?
 You can always Google “tools to measure core web vitals,” but do you really have time to do all the heavy lifting?

 Forefront Web lives and breathes SEO – including helping your website meet the new search ranking standards Google is putting in place.
-Special offer for our blog readers: have our experts analyze your site and what you need to do to prepare for this update.
+Special offer for our blog readers: have our experts analyze your site and what you can do to improve your site speed and SEO rankings.
 Just hit the button below and we’ll get on it!

 Core Web Vitals Explained

 We sat down with our web development pros to get their insight on the new core web vitals requirements, how to implement best practices, and preparation tips for Google’s update.

 Developer Phillip Clapham encourages businesses not to get wrapped up in the technological babble behind web core vitals: